iluwatar/java-design-patterns/memento/README.md

 ## Intent

 Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

 ## Explanation

-Real world example
+Real-world example

-> We are working on astrology application where we need to analyze star properties over time.
+> We are working on an astrology application where we need to analyze star properties over time.
 We are
-> creating snapshots of star state using Memento pattern.
+> creating snapshots of star state using the Memento pattern.

 In plain words

-> Memento pattern captures object internal state making it easy to store and restore objects in any
+> Memento pattern captures an object internal state making it easy to store and restore objects in any
 > point of time.

 Wikipedia says